janouwehand/Android-BluetoothLE-Example/README.md

 Android Studio Kotlin example project that acts as a client to Microsoft's Universal Windows Platform (UWP) BluetoothLE example.

+### Limitations

+This example project demonstrates the scanning for service uuids and the reading and writing of BLE characteristics.
+It does not subscribe to charactiristics to listen for value change events.

 ### Requirements